SCIM Access

 The user has to be an ACCOUNTADMIN when the short-lived bearer token is created.
 The long-lived bearer token inherits the user role from the short-lived token.

-MTM allows ACCOUNTADMIN & SUPERADMIN users to provision long-lived bearer tokens.
-These access tokens can be used for integrations that cannot leverage the API token feature to create access tokens on demand (e.g. SCIM user provisioning).
-Long-lived bearer tokens do not include an expiry and are therefore valid until they are deleted or invalidated actively.
+MTM allows users with at least ACCOUNTADMIN authority to provision long-lived bearer tokens.
+This kind of access token is required for the SCIM integration.
+Long-lived bearer tokens do not include an expiry and are, therefore valid until they are deleted or invalidated actively.

 Long-Lived Bearer Token